-CAfE is focussed on supporting the uptake of renewable energy and enhanced energyefficiency in rebuild projects.
+CAfE is focussed on supporting the uptake of renewable energy and enhanced energy efficiency projects.

 Christchurch Energy Grant Scheme

 The Christchurch Energy Grant Scheme contributes to community outcomes for a healthy environment in Christchurch and aligns with the Climate Smart and Sustainable Energy Strategies.
 In particular the following outcomes are sought: